tonyMuela/tonyMuela/README.md

 ## Hi, I'm Tony Muela

-#I've played around with a few coding languages but Python is just too much fun
+- 🐍 I've played around with a few coding languages but Python is just too much fun
+- 📈 I firt started coding using pinescript to create customized stock trading indicators
+- 📺 I watched Silicon Valley and went "OOh, that looks cool.
+I want to do that."
+- 📱 I'm currently plaing around with Swift

 <!--
 **tonyMuela/tonyMuela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.